 Both the driver and a passenger lost their lives in the incident.
 Names and genders were not released pending notification of family members.
 DPS does state that the authorities plan to conduct autopsies on both individuals.

-Although the investigation into this particular fatal event is in its earliest stages, Texas state law does provide a means of redress for victims and survivors of victims when it is reasonable to assert that negligence led to an accident.
+Although the investigation into this particular fatal event is in its earliest stages, Texas state law does provide a means of redress for injured individuals and survivors of those killed in these accidents when it is reasonable to assert that negligence led to an accident.

 For example, survivors of a deceased passenger may seek compensation, alleging that the conduct of the motorist led to the feet to the fatality.
 In wrongful death litigation, monetary damages are sometimes sought for loss of companionship, pain and suffering, and burial expenses.
 The parties reach a settlement without a trial in many such cases.

-If you or a family member is a victim in a Texas car accident, it is possible to discuss the matter from a legal perspective with an auto accident attorney focused on relevant aspects of state law.
+If you or a family member have been in a Texas car accident, it is possible to discuss the matter from a legal perspective with an auto accident attorney focused on relevant aspects of state law.
 Our firm offers this type of consultation without charge or obligation.
 To ask your questions, or to schedule a consultation, please contact us.